 Under MAP-21, these minimum penalties are:

-States that fail to enact such a law have a portion of their highway funds transfered into the state's Section 402 program.
+NHTSA has published guidance on “common pitfalls” for compliance with the minimum requirements of Section 164.
+States that fail to comply with these minimum requirements have a portion of their highway funds transfered into the state's Section 402 program.

 Under MAP-21, the state may elect to use all or a portion of the penalty transfer funds for activities eligible under the Section 148 Highway Safety Improvement Program.
 If the state does so, then the funds are transferred from FHWA directly to the state department of transportation for the administration of those funds.
 SHSOs will no longer be required to track HSIP expenditures in that case.

 States that failed to enact a repeat offender law by FY 2001 and FY 2002 had 1.5% of their National Highway System (NHS), Surface Transportation Program (STP) and Interstate Maintenance (IM) funds transferred to the Section 402 program.
 In subsequent years and under SAFETEA-LU, the amount transferred grew to 3%.